Law of rent: Description

 Ricardian rent should not be confused with contract rent, which is the "actual payments tenants make for use of the properties of others."
 (Barlow 1986).
 Rather, the law of rent refers to the economic return that land should accrue for its use in production.

 David Ricardo elaborates on the significance of land on relative prices through his Theory of Rent.
 The Theory of Rent applies when the individual who possesses the land is distinct from the individual cultivating the land. #1 The producer must pay the landlord for the employment of their land to produce their desired commodity (Ricardo 1911, p.
 42).#2 If the land is more productive than other lands, the person renting the land pays more.
 In contrast, the renter pays a lower price if the land is less sustainable.
 However, the profit the producer obtains from their production from the land accounts for the price difference in rent (Kishtainy 2018, p.
 39).

 Ricardo asserts that “corn is not high because a rent is paid, but rent is paid because corn is high” (Ricardo 1911, p.
 74).
 He explains that the price of the land is elevated because the price of the goods produced is high.
 Inevitably, the landlords are the individuals who benefit from more productive land, not the individuals cultivating the land (Sandmo 2019, p.
 76).

-Ricardo’s Theory of Rent illustrates the effect of the third factor of production, land, on the prices of goods.
-Agar Sandmo, an economist at the Norwegian School of Economics, notions that the Ricardian Theory of Rent explained the missing 6-7 percent deviation in Ricardo’s Labor Theory of Value (Sandmo 2019, p.
+Ricardo's theory of rent illustrates the effect of the third factor of production, land, on the prices of goods.
+Agnar Sandmo, an economist at the Norwegian School of Economics, notions that the Ricardian theory of rent explained the missing 6-7 percent deviation in Ricardo's labor theory of value (Sandmo 2019, p.
 77).
-Ricardo’s theory implies that a higher rent does not lead to a higher price because the cultivator requires less effort to cultivate production on more abundant land (Ricardo 1911, p.
+Ricardo's theory implies that a higher rent does not lead to a higher price because the cultivator requires less effort to cultivate production on more abundant land (Ricardo 1911, p.
 44).

 Being a political economist, Ricardo was not simply referring to land in terms of soil.
 He was primarily interested in the economic rent and locational value associated with private appropriation of any natural factor of production.
 The law of rent applies equally well to urban land and rural land, as it is a fundamental principle of economics.